Group photo of PhD students presenting at Oxford

 “Thanks to the guidance of the professors at Southern, I came to the conference well-prepared to interact with scholars from both secular and confessional institutions,” Turrill said.
 “I still have much to learn, but this conference showed me that my education at Southern had prepared me to engage wisely and well with scholarship and understand the dynamics in my field.
 Perhaps most importantly, Dr. Presley’s practical advice, encouragement, and modeling helped me to feel confident in engaging with scholars from various perspectives with grace and virtue.”

-Logan Pettyman, PhD student at Southern Seminary who also attended the conference, plans to teach in Christian higher education.
-Pettyman said the opportunity to participate in the academic conference exemplifies how the Southern Seminary PhD equips him to fulfill his calling.
+Logan Prettyman, PhD student at Southern Seminary who also attended the conference, plans to teach in Christian higher education.
+Prettyman said the opportunity to participate in the academic conference exemplifies how the Southern Seminary PhD equips him to fulfill his calling.

-“I would like to teach in a Christian higher education context,” Pettyman said.
+“I would like to teach in a Christian higher education context,” Prettyman said.
 “Southern has provided me with the best of both worlds—the scholarly and confessional.”

 Another conference attendee, Tom Holsteen, views his PhD supervisor as a great model for Christian scholarship.